dliang55/website/content/project/fd_bids/index.md

 ---

-Simple script that extracts the framewise displacement variable from fMRIPrep confounds file which can be used with any BIDS compliant directory.
-Can be modified to extract any column of fMRIPrep confounds.
+Simple script that extracts the framewise displacement variable from fMRIPrep v20.0.1 confounds file which can be used with any BIDS compliant directory.
+Will take all subjects and all functional run types if fMRIPrep has produced a confound_timeseries.tsv file for.
+There isn't an agreement on the limit of framewise displacement which should determine exclusion so currently script determines which subject runs exceeds the following framewise displacement values: 1mm, 1.1mm, 1.2mm, 1.5mm, 2mm, and max value but will only output excess of 1mm if save option is not enabled.
+Can be modified to extract any column of fMRIPrep confounds and used as a general value checker.